JosephCottam/Stencil/README.md

-From a technilogical standpoint, we are looking at an optional inference-drive static type system, and an in-situ HPC runtime (among other things).
+From a technilogical standpoint, we are looking at an optional inference-drive static type system, streaming data support and an in-situ HPC runtime (among other things).